TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "I have been the steward of this barony for 24 years!
 W-What you're doing is unfair, unjust, and inhumane!
 I will make sure the baron hears of th-!"

 "Are you two fuckers deaf?"
-Josee's cold swearing caught the two guards off guard.
+Josee's cold swearing caught the two guards off.

 The head maid stood behind Josee, her face crumbled into a mess of swelled tears and panicked eyes.
 Holding her head with both hands, she stepped heavily towards Josee.
 But before she could open her mouth, Josee cut her off.